EnviDat/monitoring-backend/gcnet/README.rst

 They are equipped with communication satellite transmitters that enable near real-time monitoring of weather conditions on the
 Greenland ice sheet.
 Data are periodically manually retrieved from station data loggers in Greenland.

-The GC-Net API is a Django project that imports .dat and pre-processed csv files with meteorological station data, processes and copies the data into a Postgres database, and serves the data with a dynamic web API.
+The GC-Net API is a Django project that imports meteorological station data, processes and copies the data into a Postgres database, and serves the data with a dynamic web API.